FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 This is the code responsible for catching the authorization code from FusionAuth.
 This request is sent after the user has logged in.
 This code then retrieves an access token, and calls the `retrieveUserUsingJWT` function to get the user object.

 Next, the user's registrations are checked.
-If the user isn't registered for this application, the app sends them to the home page, which will send them to the login page.
+If the user isn't registered for this application, the app sends them to the homepage, which will send them to the login page.
 If the user is registered, the user object is added to the session.
 That's what protected pages like the home page will check to determine if a user is logged in.

 The last bit of `index.js` returns the configured `router` object.